-Finding a qualified and experienced lawyer is critical in a medical malpractice case, much more so than in a standard personal injury case -- like those arising from car accidents or slip and fall mishaps.
-But medical malpractice is a relatively rare specialty; not many lawyers spend a lot of their time handling these kinds of cases.
-If you think that you may have a medical malpractice case, how do you find an experienced, qualified medical malpractice lawyer?
-Read on to learn more.
+Finding a qualified lawyer is critical to the success of a medical malpractice case, especially compared with more straightfoward personal injury cases (like those arising from a minor car accident).
+But medical malpractice is a relatively rare specialty.
+If you think you have a legitimate medical malpractice case, how do you find the right lawyer?

-The best way to find a good, experienced medical malpractice lawyer is to ask a lawyer who you know and trust to recommend one.
-Even if your lawyer has never handled a personal injury or malpractice case, he/she still will know how to find a good malpractice lawyer through contacts and lawyer-to-lawyer networking.
-If you don’t have a lawyer or don’t know any lawyers, but have a close friend or relative that has used a lawyer, ask the friend or relative to ask the lawyer for a recommendation.
+Perhaps the best way to find a good medical malpractice lawyer is to ask a lawyer who you already know and trust to recommend one.
+Most lawyers have long contacts lists, gleaned from years of litigation and lawyer-to-lawyer networking.
+If you don’t know any lawyers, but have a close friend or relative that has used a lawyer, ask the friend or relative to ask the lawyer for a recommendation.
 Most lawyers will be happy to help.

-Many web sites (including this one) have a method of connecting with lawyers by specialty.
-You generally can submit an email request—along with some general information about your case—to have qualified, local lawyers give you a call.
+Many web sites (including this one) have a method for connecting prospective clients with lawyers by specialty.
+You can utilize a "chat" feature or submit an email request—along with some general information about your case—to have qualified, local lawyers give you a call.

-When you hire a medical malpractice lawyer, the most important things that you want to figure out are the lawyer’s experience in medical malpractice cases and whether you and the lawyer are a good fit for each other.
+When you're considering a medical malpractice lawyer, the most important issues are the lawyer’s experience in medical malpractice cases and whether you and the lawyer are a good fit for on another.

 When hiring a medical malpractice lawyer, you want to find a lawyer who has significant experience in medical malpractice.
-He/she does not have to do medical malpractice exclusively, but a significant percentage of his/her caseload should be devoted to medical malpractice.
+That doesn't mean the lawyer needs to have handled medical malpractice cases exclusively, but a significant percentage of the lawyer's caseload should probably be devoted to medical malpractice.

-You certainly want to start off by asking the lawyer about his/her experience in medical malpractice cases.
-How many medical malpractice cases has the lawyer handled?
+You certainly want to start off by asking the lawyer about his or her experience in medical malpractice cases.
+What kinds of medical malpractice cases has the lawyer handled?
 For how many years has the lawyer been handling these cases?
 How many have settled?
 How big have the lawyer’s medical malpractice settlements been?

 How many medical malpractice trials has the lawyer had?
 How many medical malpractice trials has the lawyer won?
-Asking about medical malpractice trials is partially a trick question.
-Remember that most medical malpractice trials end up with a defense verdict.
-So you shouldn’t expect that the lawyer will have won most of his/her medical malpractice trials.
-But you should certainly be cautious about hiring a lawyer who has never won a medical malpractice trial.
+Remember that medical malpractice cases are difficult to win, and most trials end up with a defense verdict.
+So you shouldn’t expect that the lawyer will have won most of his or her medical malpractice trials.

-Almost every medical malpractice case will require a medical expert witness to prove that the defendant health care provider was negligent.
+Almost every medical malpractice case will require a medical expert witness to prove that the defendant health care provider's action or inaction rose to the level of medical negligence.
 If you have a medical malpractice case and cannot find a qualified medical expert witness to give an opinion that the defendant was negligent, your case will almost surely be dismissed.

-All experienced medical malpractice lawyers know how to find a medical expert in any specialty.
-If you ask the lawyer how he/she finds medical experts and he/she just says something like, “Oh, I’ll just look around and find one,” that is probably not the lawyer for you.
-Some medical malpractice lawyers work with medical expert witness services, and others are so experienced that they literally have the names and phone numbers of numerous doctors in almost every specialty.
-You want an answer that shows that the lawyer knows what he/she is doing.
+Experienced medical malpractice lawyers know how to find a medical expert in any specialty.
+Some work with medical expert witness services, and others are so experienced that they literally have the names and phone numbers of numerous doctors in almost every specialty.
+You want an answer that shows that the lawyer knows what he or she is doing.

 This can be almost as important as the lawyer’s competency and experience.
-If you can't stand your lawyer, or if you and the lawyer just can't along, then you are going to have a terrible experience with your medical malpractice claim.
+If you and the lawyer can't seem to get along, that's a red flag.

 In order to figure out whether you and a lawyer are going to be a good fit, you need to assess yourself and the lawyer.
-Are you the type of person who will just turn the case over to the lawyer with instructions for him/her to call you when it’s over?
-Or do you think that you’ll want to hear from the lawyer frequently with updates and advice?
-Knowing who you are and what you think that you will want from a lawyer will help you decide what type of lawyer is the best fit for you.
+Are you the type of person who will just turn the case over to the lawyer?
+Or do you think you’ll want to hear from the lawyer frequently with updates and a chance to give your own input?
+Knowing who you are and what you expect will help you decide what type of lawyer is the best fit for you.

 Lawyers come in all types, just as people do.
 There are curt, brusque lawyers, and there are warm, friendly, touchy-feely lawyers.
 They might all be equally effective at getting money for their clients, but they all might have totally different kinds of relationships with their clients.
-It’s up to you to figure out what kind of relationship you will want with your lawyer.
+It’s up to you to figure out what kind of attorney-client relationship you want.

-Medical malpractice cases are very expensive.
-Once you've found some lawyers, you'll want to discuss the fee arrangement in detail.
+Medical malpractice cases can be very expensive to litigate.
+Once you've found some candidates, you'll want to discuss the fee arrangement in detail.
 See the next page to get an understanding of how these contingency fee structures work.

 1 | 2